 Raymond Joyce, Laurens County

 Rains continued to fall, and growers dodged showers to do some fieldwork.
 The corn crop is looking good.
 Cotton is squaring.
 Soybeans are looking good.
 Haying continues as rain allows.
 Aphids were found in some cotton fields.
 Sugarcane aphids were found in forage sorghum.
 Land plaster was applied to peanut fields.

 Andrew Sawyer, Thomas County

 Tobacco was largely affected by winds three weekends back.
 It is a very good crop, but in many places, it is blown over.
 Producers are standing it up now at a large cost.
 Even the stood-up crop is bent where the flowers started growing toward the sky.
 This is now hurting the topping.
 Not all of the crop is able to be topped.
 Even tobacco that was not blown over has flowers tilted from the wind.

 The rain has significantly reduced irrigation costs.
 Hog damage continues to worsen in corn.
 Peanuts are doing great.
 Cotton stands are improving, but some have large skips that will ultimately limit yield potential.
 Soybeans are growing fast and are thriving from timely rains.

 Unable to display feed at this time.

-According to the National Agricultural Statistics Service in South Carolina, there were 5.4 days suitable for fieldwork for the week ending Sunday, July 2, 2017.
-Precipitation estimates for the state ranged from 0.1 inches of rain to 6.3 inches.
+According to the National Agricultural Statistics Service in Georgia, there were 4.9 days suitable for fieldwork for the week ending Sunday, July 2, 2017.
+Precipitation estimates for the state ranged from 0.3 inches of rain to 5.4 inches.
 Average high temperatures ranged from the low 70s to the low 90s.
-Average low temperatures ranged from the high 50s to the low 70s.
+Average low temperatures ranged from the mid 50s to the mid 70s.